rage/cyber-security-base-19/data/module-1/part-1/index.md

 ### How to pass the course

+In order to pass the course you will need to obtain 17 points (max 22 points).
+Each passed essay is equivalent to 5 points, and each passed multiple choice question is equivalent to 1 point.

-In order to pass the course you will need to return all the essays and give at least 3 peer reviews for each essay.
-Also, you will need to pass all the multiple choice questions.
+To pass an essay you must return an essay and provide at least 3 peer reviews for each essay.
 Essays must be within 20% of the proposed length.
 If they're not within this limit you will not get any points for your answer.
 We also may reject your answer if it's flagged too many times as spam or if it doesn't contain deep enough discussion.
 Also, we may reject your peer reviews if you haven't put genuine effort into them.

 You'll receive instructions for the ECTS credits after passing the course.